CNflysky/RPI_DSI_Displays/README.md

 sudo chmod 755 lcd.sh && sudo ./lcd.sh
 ```
 if you wants to get adapters，take a look at [`adapters`](https://github.com/CNflysky/RPI_DSI_Drivers/tree/main/adapters)directory.
+or you can view it on the OSHWHub:[Link](https://oshwhub.com/cnflysky/RaspberryPi-DSI-Display)(Chinese version only)

 # Make your own customized driver
 [Here](https://github.com/CNflysky/RPI_DSI_Drivers/blob/main/docs/how_to_make_your_custom_driver.md)
 *Translated from my blog,may not 100% accurate.*